 NOTE: Depending on the scope of the project undertaken, there may be other individuals who should receive credit as co-authors of the project.
 The enrollee must be the lead “investigator” and writer.
 That said, give credit where credit is due.
 If a co-author is not in the Certificate Program but decides to enter the program later, he or she will NOT be able to use this project to fulfill his or her requirement.

-Enrollees who choose to write a paper would then submit their paper to Science Editor.
+Enrollees who choose to write a paper are encouraged to submit their paper to Science Editor.
 The “project complete” letter from the task committee should be submitted with the paper.
 All papers are subject to the peer review process of the Science Editor editorial board.

-Enrollees who choose to present a poster at the annual meeting should submit the abstract to the Research Committee by the deadlines provided to the membership in advance of the annual meeting.
+Enrollees who choose to complete a poster are encouraged to present it at the annual meeting and should submit the abstract to the Research Committee by the deadlines provided to the membership in advance of the annual meeting.
 Poster abstracts will undergo review by the Research Committee.
 Please note that if your abstract is accepted, you must present the poster at the annual meeting.